ONSdigital/ras-frontstage/scripts/README.md

 Locales use the Python locale setting, which we will have to introduce mechanisms to change if this feature is used.  **Translation is not the intended purpose of this system, but it was easy to make a step toward allowing it within this string extraction mechanism**

-## Delete users - delete_users.sh
+## Delete users - delete_users.sh [filemame]

 This script can be used to call the various delete endpoints to delete a respondent.
 All that is required to delete a user is the email address.
 The script can delete multiple respondents at the same time.
-In order to do this, the emails need to be put into the accompanying `accounts-to-be-deleted.txt` file, with 1 per line.
+In order to do this, the emails need to be put into a text file. , with 1 per line.
+The name of this file needs to be passed into the script (e.g., ./delete_users.sh filename.txt)

 In order to use it, you need the following environment variables to be set: